 In the United States and Europe, Acupuncture has received great notoriety in the treatment of many different neuromusculoskeletal pain problems, and medical disorders ( including respiratory, gastrointestinal, gynecological, genitourinary, substance abuse, emotional disturbances).
 In the 1970s U.S. physicians that visited China witnessed surgeries using acupuncture as the only anesthesia.
 The World Health Organization and National Institutes of Health have accepted acupuncture as treatment for a wide array of disorders.
 Medical acupuncture helps address disorders that have not been easily understood or successfully treated with conventional medicine.
 Acupuncture is successful at treating poorly defined conditions such as fatigue, stress related symptoms, sleep disturbances, bowel irregularities, sleep disorders, anxiety, and recurrent illnesses.

-The acupuncture physical exam is woven into the details of initial encounter with Dr. Gentile.
+The acupuncture physical exam is woven into the details of the initial encounter with Dr. Dave.
 There are subtle areas of exploration not addressed with conventional medicine such as: color, taste, seasonal, climatic, and time of day preferences.
-Painful nodules, reflex points and painful regions are taken into consideration..
+Painful nodules, reflex points and painful regions are taken into consideration.

 Both osteopathy and acupuncture have a role in treating acute, chronic and vague musculoskeletal and general medical complaints.
 They both have an effect on the neuromusculoskeletal system.
 With the overall balance achieved using these modalities, there is an effect on the autonomic nervous system which governs the sympathetic ( “fight or flight”) and the parasympathetic (“rest and repair”) nervous system.
 There are both immediate and cumulative effects from the treatments.
 They both relieve pain, release myofascial holding patterns, create a sense of well being, tonify and balance the body for optimal health.
 They both help patients achieve optimum performance in sports, physical activities, and in occupational demands.